SillyFreak/typst-scrutinize/docs/manual.typ

   authors: package-meta.authors.map(a => a.split("<").at(0).trim()),
   abstract: [
     _Scrutinize_ is a library for building exams, tests, etc. with Typst.
-    It provides utilities for common question types and supports creating grading keys and sample solutions.
+    It provides utilities for common task types and supports creating grading keys and sample solutions.
   ],
   url: package-meta.repository,
   version: package-meta.version,